), a leader in non-invasive monitoring technology for patient

 portfolio.
 In late 2012, the company won U.S. Food and Drug

 Administration (FDA) 510(k) approval as well as European Economic

 Area (EEA) CE Mark clearance for its Nellcor Bedside Respiratory

 Patient Monitoring system.

-The stock carries a Zacks Rank #3 (Hold).
+The stock carries a Zacks Rank #4 (Sell).
 We are more positive

-) both of which carry a Zacks Rank #2 (Buy) and are expected to
+) both of which are Zacks Rank #1 (Strong Buy) and are expected

 COVIDIEN PLC (COV): Free Stock Analysis